255BITS/diffusion-evolver/README.md

 - `evolve.py`: Defines the core evolutionary algorithm, including candidate representation, selection, crossover, mutation, and population management.
 - `merge.py`: Provides functions for merging SafeTensor files to create new model candidates using DARE.
-- `sdxl-evolve.py`: The main script that orchestrates the evolutionary process, including image generation, evaluation, and comparison using the Anthropic API.
+- `sdxl-evolve.py`: The main script that orchestrates the evolutionary process, including image generation, evaluation, and comparison using the VLM.

 ### Details